 Year Programmes

-Year 1 Stormwater Network Renewals.
+Year 1 Stormwater Network Renewals

-(2024/25) New Bredins Line outfall.
+(2024/25) New Bredins Line outfall

-Bulls Domain Stormwater Upgrades.
+Bulls Domain Stormwater Upgrades

-Year 2 Stormwater Network Renewals.
+Year 2 Stormwater Network Renewals

-(2025/26) Marton Skerman St Upgrade.
+(2025/26) Marton Skerman St Upgrade

-Hunterville stormwater Upgrade.
+Hunterville stormwater Upgrade

-Year 3 Stormwater Network Renewals.
+Year 3 Stormwater Network Renewals

-(2026/27) Rātana stormwater Upgrade.
+(2026/27) Rātana stormwater Upgrade

-Years 4-10 Stormwater Network Renewals.
+Years 4-10 Stormwater Network Renewals

-(2027/2034) Marton Follet Street interceptor.
+(2027/2034) Marton Follet Street interceptor

-Harris Street outfall.
+Harris Street outfall

 Level of Service Measurements and Targets

-Council's intended Level of Service is to: Provide a reliable collection and disposal system to each property during normal rainfall.
+Council's intended Level of Service is to: Provide a reliable collection and disposal system to each property during normal rainfall

-Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of: a. abatement notices. b. infringement notices. c. enforcement orders, and d. convictions.
-Received by the Council in relation to those resource consents.
+Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of: a. abatement notices b. infringement notices c. enforcement orders, and d. convictions Received by the Council in relation to those resource consents.

-How we will measure Comply with resource consents.
-No consents from previous years.
+How we will measure Comply with resource consents No consents from previous years

-Years 1-3 (a) No abatement notices.
+Years 1-3 (a)

-Years 4-10 (a) No abatement notices.
+Years 4-10 (a) No abatement notices

-Years 1-3 (b) No infringement notices.
+Years 1-3 (b) No infringement notices

-Years 4-10 (b) No miningement notices.
+Years 4-10 (b) No infringement notices

-Years 1-3 (c) No enforcement orders.
+Years 1-3 (c) No enforcement orders

-Years 4-10 (c) The chief content of delsi
+Years 4-10 (c) No chiorechiche orders

-Years 1-3 (d) No convictions.
+Years 1-3 (d) No convictions

-Years 4-10 (d)
+Years 4-10 (d) 140 CONVICTIONS

-Level of Service Measurements and Targets Performance measure ( mandatory) System adequacy.
-The number of flooding events1 that occurred in the District.
+Level of Service Measurements and Targets Performance measure ( mandatory) System adequacy The number of flooding events1 that occurred in the District.
 For each flooding event, the number of habitable floors affected (expressed per 1000 properties connected to the Council's stormwater system).
-Note: This is a District-wide assessment.
-How we will measure Request for service system 2022/23 results: • There were no flooding events.
-Years 1-3 Fewer requests than 5 per 1000 connected properties.
-Year 4-10 rewerrequests than 5 per 1000 connected properties.
-Council's intended Level of Service is to: Be responsive to reported faults and complaints.
-Performance measure ( mandatory) Customer satisfaction.
-The number of complaints received by the Council about the performance of its stormwater system, expressed per 1000 properties connected to the Council's stormwater system.
-How we will measure Request for service system 2022/23 results: • 14.8/1000.
-Years 1-3 Fewer requests than 5 per 1000 connected properties.
-Years 4-10
+Note: This is a District-wide assessment How we will measure Request for service system 2022/23 results: • There were no flooding events Years 1-3 Fewer requests than 5 per 1000 connected properties Year 4-10 rewei requests than 3 per 1000 connected properties Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure Customer satisfaction ( mandatory) The number of complaints received by the Council about the performance of its stormwater system, expressed per 1000 properties connected to the Council's stormwater system How we will measure Request for service system 2022/23 results: • 14.8/1000 Years 1-3 Fewer requests than 5 per 1000 connected properties Years 4-10 rewei requests triair 3 per 1000 confiected properties